Is stupider a word?

 .
 They can be used interchangeably.
 In the English language, stupid is one of just a few adjectives that have two grammatically-correct options for their comparative form.
 (In case you were wondering, the superlative forms of stupid are stupidest and most stupid).

-The word stupid is an adjective (a word that describes a noun).
-It refers to someone or something that’s foolish or senseless.
-If you want to compare two things that are stupid, you use the comparative form of stupid to describe which has a greater level of stupidity.
+The word stupid is an adjective that refers to someone or something that’s foolish or senseless.
+If you want to compare two things that are stupid, use the comparative (stupider/more stupid) form of stupid to describe which has a greater level of stupidity.

 For example, you could say “Thing A is stupid, but thing B is stupider.”
-This would express that you find thing B to have a higher degree of stupidness than thing A. If you said “Thing B is more stupid than thing A,” it would mean the same thing as the first sentence.
+This would express that you find thing B to have a greater level of stupidness than thing A. If you said “Thing B is more stupid than thing A,” it would mean the same thing as the first sentence.
 Both sentences show the comparative relationship between things A and B.

 When you want to compare two nouns, you can use a comparative adjective.
 For example, in the sentence “Sam is bigger than Sally,” the adjective bigger is comparative.
 It tells you that Sam is larger in size than Sally.